raspberrypilearning/time-to-make/en/step_4.md

 stepper = Stepper((18, 19, 20, 21))
 button = Button(15)

-#rotate motor
+#turn motor
-stepper.rotate(90, 'cw')
+stepper.turn(90, 'cw')
 --- /code ---

 --- /task ---

 --- task ---
-Add code to rotate the motor if the button is pressed.
+Add code to turn the motor if the button is pressed.

 **Tip:** Look how the code is now indented, this is important with python.